AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 - "source": which data item the connector starts from
 - "target": which data item the connector ends at (is connected to)
 - "connectorType": the connector type.

-There are necessary field for the Project Gantt, and when we deal with the Resource Gantt there will be more fields about periods (period objects and those indexes).
+These were necessary fields for the Project Gantt, and when we deal with the Resource Gantt there will be more fields about periods (period objects and those indexes).

+Also it's possible to prevent the default event behaviour, using {api}**.preventDefault**{api} method.
+In this case, when the event happens, there will be no default reaction.

 ## Data Grid